bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/React-State.md

 ### Forms in React

-_Exercise being done in a separate file_
+*Exercise being done in a separate file*

 **Random Notes**

 -   <span id="f551">`onChange` : detects when a value of an input element changes.</span>
--   <span id="a180">Assigning `onChange` to our input fields makes our component's state update in real time during user input.</span>
+-   <span id="a180">Assigning `onChange` to our input fields makes our component’s state update in real time during user input.</span>
--   <span id="6814">Don't forget to add `preventDefault` onto form submissions to deal with the default behavior of the browser refreshing the page!</span>
+-   <span id="6814">Don’t forget to add `preventDefault` onto form submissions to deal with the default behavior of the browser refreshing the page!</span>
 -   <span id="830f">`submittedOn: new Date(),` Can be added to a form, most likely will persist into a DB.</span>

 #### **Controlled Components**

--   <span id="2228">We use the `onChange` event handlers on form fields to keep our component's state as the `"one source of truth"`</span>
+-   <span id="2228">We use the `onChange` event handlers on form fields to keep our component’s state as the `"one source of truth"`</span>
 -   <span id="44e7">Adding an `onChange` event handler to every single input can massively bloat your code.</span>
--   <span id="056c">Try assigning it to it's own method to apply everywhere.</span>
+-   <span id="056c">Try assigning it to it’s own method to apply everywhere.</span>
 -   <span id="9137">`textarea` is handled differently in react: it takes in a value property to handle what the inner text will be.</span>

 <!-- -->